 - M. S. in Computer Science, Indiana University, Bloomington, 2002

 - B. S. (Hons), Indian Institute of Technology, Kharagpur, India, 1998

 Manoj Kulchania is an Associate Professor of Finance in the Department of Finance at the Mike Ilitch School of Business, Wayne State University in Detroit, Michigan.
 He teaches corporate finance, mergers and acquisitions, and investments related courses at the undergraduate and graduate level.
-His primary research is in areas of cash holdings, capital structure, payout policy, and market microstructure.
-He has published in top journals, including Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Corporate Finance, Journal of Financial Intermediation, and Financial Management.
+His primary research is in areas of corporate finance, cash holdings, capital structure, payout policy, and market microstructure.
+He has published in top academic journals, including Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Corporate Finance, Journal of Financial Intermediation, and Financial Management.
 He has presented his work in national and international conferences.
 Professor Kulchania is a member of the American Finance Association, Western Finance Association and the Financial Management Association.

 - Accelerated Share Repurchases, 2011 (with Leonce Bargeron and Shawn Thomas), Journal of Financial Economics 101, 69–89.